jkmrto/website/content/posts/erlang-distributed-with-docker-and-libcluster.md

 ...
 ```

-Let's add the module that is called at entrypoing:
+Let's add the module that is called at entry point:

 ```Elixir
 # ./lib/libcluster_poc.ex